antixenoinitiative/warden.bot/README.md

 ## Development

-1. CLone the repository to your system
+1. Clone the repository to your system
 2. [Create a Discord Server for Testing](https://www.howtogeek.com/318890/how-to-set-up-your-own-discord-chat-server/#:~:text=To%20create%20your%20own%20server,a%20Server%E2%80%9D%20on%20the%20left.)
 3. [Create a Discord Bot and Invite it to your Test Server](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) (Make sure it has read/write permissions in your text channels)
 4. Run the SETUP.ps1 file in Powershell (Run as Admin if you have any issues)